 - Performance analytics that visualize support metrics on real-time dashboards, making it easier for teams to access key indicators like average resolution time and CSAT

-Main limitation: Pricing requires a sales conversation.
-Teams under 15 agents often find it over-engineered for their staffing needs.
+Main limitation: Teams under 15 agents often find it over-engineered for their staffing needs.

 Why it stands out: As an official Zendesk integration, Zendesk workforce management reads support volume directly and avoids the lag third-party WFM tools inherit from API-based sync.
 It ties response time, agent scheduling, and CSAT into one operational picture.